1 x Double Edge Safety Razor

 1 x Vegan Shaving Soap

-Included in the 5 spare blades.
 These are superior platinum double edge blades that fit snugly in your razor, giving you the closet shave!
-The benefit of the traditional safety razor is the gap between the blade and the frame, allowing hairs to escape the head of the razor, rather than getting stuck like disposable heads.
+One of many benefits of the traditional safety razor is the gap between the blade and the frame, allowing hairs to escape the head of the razor, rather than getting stuck like disposable heads.